Isle of Wight Guru

 South Wight holiday parks: the main caravan holiday park in the South Wight is Appuldurcombe Gardens Holiday Park.
 It's a little way inland from Ventnor but reviews are very positive.
 It's a quiet site but it has an outdoor swimming pool.

 The Lakes Rookley is in the general direction of the South Wight but it's 15 minutes' drive to the nearest beach (which Isle of Wight residents would consider a long drive).
-You can get cheap ferry travel if you stay at The Lakes and you can get also get up to 10% off with discount code AWRAF7 via this link until 31/12/25.
+You can get cheap ferry travel if you stay at The Lakes and you can also save 10% with code DOGFRIENDLY10 via this link until 31/12/26.

 Appuldurcombe Gardens Holiday Park